-When I teach agents how to do listing appointments, we always cover topics like handling objections, negotiating offers, but I really want to dive into why using metaphors and analogies is so important when talking to clients, and why you should use them as often as possible.
+When I teach agents how to do listing appointments, we always cover topics like handling objections and negotiating offers, but I really want to dive into why using metaphors and analogies is so important when talking to clients and why you should use them as often as possible.

 In fact, this is homework for everyone!
 Try using them at the store, when you are talking on the phone, or ordering something…it doesn’t have to be real estate related, but the goal is to use them as much as possible, and here’s why…